rauldmj3/laundryDAWUF4/README.md

 ## Features

 *	Add/delete/claim customer details with priority, weight, and types
-*	You can add laundry type and amount
+*	You can aasdasddd laundry type and amount
 *	You can generate of whole or specific report
 *	You can change password and can logout